MO House set to pass budget for upcoming fiscal year

 Fitzpatrick is confident a state budget will be finalized by the May 5th deadline.
 The overall budget cuts are a reflection of ongoing shortfalls in tax collections.

-Overall, Fitzpatrick is happy with his chamber’s work.
-“The house has done its job.”
+Fitzpatrick is happy with his chamber’s work.
+“The House has done its job.”